react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 + const preloadedRoutes = state.routes.slice(state.index + 1);
 ```

+These changes also enable the new [retain](#stack-and-native-stack-navigators-now-support-retaining-screens) feature for Stack and Native Stack Navigators.

+See [Navigation state](navigation-state.md) for more details.

 ##### Preloaded screens behave closer to regular screens

 Previously, when a screen was preloaded in Stack and Native Stack Navigators, there were a few restrictions: